 Sell Your Timeshare Ownership with Fidelity Real Estate

 If you’re ready to safely and securely bid farewell to your ownership while putting some money back in your pocket, Fidelity Real Estate is here to help.
 We are a licensed real estate brokerage with over 20 years of experience in the timeshare industry.
 Even better, we charge zero upfront fees to list your ownership!
-As a member of the American Resort Development Association and with an A+ rating by the Better Business Bureau, we follow a strict set of ethics that helps to keep everyone in the industry safe.
+As a member of ARDA and with an A+ rating by the Better Business Bureau, we follow a strict set of ethics that helps to keep everyone in the industry safe.
 This means that both timeshare companies and owners can trust that they’re in good hands when they work with us.
 Are you ready to get started?
 Then fill out the form below!
 If you have any questions, please call us at 1-800-410-8326 or email us at [email protected].
 Our licensed agents are always happy to help!